 Although narrated from a third-person point of view, Trenckmann occasionally and jarringly shifts the narration to directly address his readers or to insert humorous interchanges between himself and his daughter, who impatiently awaits the next scene or chapter from the story as her father works on his typewriter in his study.

 To conclude, Lateiner on Possum Creek is an important Texas novel.
 Accessibility to a wider audience is long overdue.
-The novel is love story, Civil War story, and an attempt through the medium of the novel to make palpable not only the complex response of the German farmers of Millheim to slavery, secession, and the Civil War but also to portray a much wider picture of Texas home front life during the Civil War.
+The novel is love story, Civil War story (and aftermath), and an attempt through the medium of the novel to make palpable not only the complex response of the German farmers of Millheim to slavery, secession, the Civil War and its aftermath, Reconstruction, but also to portray a much wider picture of Texas society during this momentous period, as well.

 James C. Kearney